Space to reflect in nature

 Improving biodiversity

-We will work closely with the Trust to not only improve connectivity to the wider natural landscape, but also improve the biodiversity on our grounds, such as the creation of a beautiful wildflower meadow, which will attract pollinators such as butterflies and bees.
+We will work closely with the Trust to not only improve connectivity to the wider natural landscape, but also improve the biodiversity on our grounds, such as the creation of our beautiful grassland meadow, which attracts pollinators such as butterflies and bees.

 Perhaps our Firefly Woods is your special space to reflect in nature?